marcusbianchi/recipeservice/README.md

 - productId: Id of the Product given by de Database.
   - Integer
   - Ignored on Create, mandatory on the other methods
-- parentProducId: Id of the Product wich this thing belong to.
+- parentProductsIds: Ids of the products that Generate this product.
-  - Integer
+  - Array Integer
   - Ignored on Create and Update
 - productName: Name of the Product given by the user.
   - String (Up to 50 chars)
   - Mandatory